kiran-sumant/ObsidianKM/Academic/Literature Notes/FUT10 and FUT11 are novel protein O-fucosyltransferases that modify protein EMI domains.md

 > - Enzyme activity enhanged by **divalent metal ions (MnCl2>MgCl2>CaCl2>)
 >
 > >[!quote]-
-> >Equivalent levels of EMI O-fucosylation were also observed in full-129 length MMRN1-transfected WT and POFUT2 KO HEK293T cells
+> >Equivalent levels of EMI O-fucosylation were also observed in full-length MMRN1-transfected WT and POFUT2 KO HEK293T cells

 > [!example] POFUT3/4 & EMI
 > - EMI can accommodate **two fucose** residues **simultaneously** (seen from experiments in MMRNA)